appwebtech/Single-Page-Application-CMS-/README.md

 As design trends change, marketing concepts are been inculcated online to enhance both customer and product centricity; although many a company claim to lean more on the former, the latter has been much more evident due to the upselling tactics employed.

-When taking one of the [Marketing](https://www.coursera.org/account/accomplishments/certificate/3U94GKSQ3L) courses at [University of Pennsylvania ~ Wharton](https://online.wharton.upenn.edu/), I learned that consumer behavior and psychology will always go hand in hand with **commoditization** (technology-enabled product development), **smart customers** (technology-enabled information ﬂow) and other product centric approaches like **retail saturation** and **product virality** (fame/trendy/cool/stylish).
-Read [Viral Marketing](https://en.wikipedia.org/wiki/Viral_marketing).
+Whilst taking [Marketing](https://www.coursera.org/account/accomplishments/certificate/3U94GKSQ3L) course in the Business Foundations Specialization at [The Wharton School](https://online.wharton.upenn.edu/), I learned that consumer behavior and psychology will always go hand in hand with **Commoditization** (technology-enabled product development), **Smart customers** (technology-enabled information ﬂow) and other product centric approaches like **Retail saturation** and **Product virality** (fame/trendy/cool/stylish).
+See [Viral Marketing and How to Craft Contagious Content](https://www.coursera.org/learn/wharton-contagious-viral-marketing).

-The optimal or equilibrium point of **customer vs product centricity** can be measured with [google analytic website data](https://www.google.com/analytics/#?modal_active=none) if plotted as a function between customers reached and their satisfied needs.
-Insights in value chain disruption, collaborative consumption, matching of supply and demand together with democratization in access are also achieved.
+The optimal or equilibrium point of **customer centricity vs product centricity** can be measured with [Google Analytics Data (GAD)](https://www.google.com/analytics/#?modal_active=none) if plotted as a function between customers reached and their satisfied needs.
+Insights in value chain disruption, collaborative consumption, matching of supply and demand, together with democratization in access can also be estimated with GAD.

-By bringing your product or service to your target audience in a catchy professionally designed web application, you not only enhance your customer intimacy (customer responsiveness) but you differentiate yourself from your competitors creating performance superiority/seniority; and that will automatically trigger operational excellence (competence).
+By bringing your product or service to your target audience in a catchy professionally designed web application, you not only enhance your **customer intimacy** (customer responsiveness) but you **differentiate** yourself from your competitors creating **performance superiority/seniority**; and that will automatically trigger **operational excellence** (competence).

 ![customer_product_centric](https://cloud.githubusercontent.com/assets/20464709/22174195/bf139d6c-dfd8-11e6-99fa-05af450b18ee.jpeg)
 <hr>